Is your LinkedIn Profile optimised?

 Discover the art of writing a great Linked In profile to score your next job interview!

 Having a profile on LinkedIn lends you credibility as a potential employee, and also acts as an up-to-date online resume.
 In addition to showcasing your skills and experience, being on LinkedIn helps you stay in touch with companies, build your professional networks, and communicate directly with people in your field.
-You can also stay up to date with news in your industry on LinkedIn, as well as the latest developments from companies you may be interested in.
+You can also stay informed about news in your industry, as well as the latest developments from companies you may be interested in.

 LinkedIn also has groups you can be part of, which is handy if you’re after relevant tips and tricks.